rmpestano/jakartaee-examples/jsf/applicationScoped/README.md

-# Jakarta EE - JSF - ApplicationScoped example
+# An ApplicationScoped bean example

 This example demonstrates how to use a @ApplicationScoped bean.